All the Courses Needed for a High School Diploma

 After months of preparation, we are ready to offer all the courses students will need for a high school diploma.
 This means classes in the five core areas of history, literature, language, math, and science.
 All of our teachers have excellent credentials and training, as well as past experience teaching in classical school or homeschool co-op settings.
 Several of our teachers were even homeschooled themselves.

 While we won’t issue a high school diploma as a school, our homeschooling families can take as many courses as they desire with Scholé Academy in fulfillment of a high school diploma.
-We do plan to become a diploma-granting school for the 2019–20 school year.
+We do plan to become a diploma-granting school in the future.

 We have also worked hard to craft a helpful and family-friendly schedule of classes.
 We know that some families will want to take two or more of our classes, so therefore these cannot be scheduled at the same time!
 We have also worked hard to offer courses for families in various time zones across the continent, and indeed across the world.